sensu/sensu-docs/content/sensu-go/6.5/api/authproviders.md

 /authproviders/:name (PUT) |
 ----------------|------
 description     | Creates or updates the authentication provider configuration for the specified name.
-See the [authentication guide][1] for more information about supported providers. example url     | http://hostname:8080/api/enterprise/authentication/v2/authproviders/openldap payload         | {{< code shell >}}
+Read the [authentication guide][1] for more information about supported providers. example url     | http://hostname:8080/api/enterprise/authentication/v2/authproviders/openldap payload         | {{< code shell >}}
 {